|Previous Letter||Later Letter|

 Gaua Island: On our first stop at Lakona Bay we got a laplap cutter (laplap is their national dish) and natarak seeds (used for music and worn around the mens' ankles for custom dances), ate navel seeds for the first time, were asked if we would give them popcorn to plant, glued pictures on notebooks for kids, wrote in the chief's guest book as we'd done on several islands, gave young Chief Bruce half of our ointment for his "red eye" infection, saw nali nuts growing on trees, and celebrated the U. S. Independence Day on July 4th.
 Chief Johnstar and his son made kava for Jerry, and everyone stood when he drank it.
 We attempted to fix William's radio, Jerry drilled a hole in a piece of steel to be used for a needle to sew copra bags, fixed a ukelele, watched and heard water music by Margaret and Susan (wives of two chiefs), traded corned beef & magazines (last place that asked for them), and Jerry carried one cement block to the site of new clinic.
 When he carried it he was working with everyone in the village who had set aside that particular day to do this work.
 Chief Johnstar named his new puppy "Puppy" because that's what Jerry called it.
 William had his son Levi write a letter to his daughter on Toga Island in the Torres Islands and we said we'd deliver it.
 As it turned out, the water around Toga is too deep for yachts to anchor, so we gave it to people on Loh Island who promised to deliver it to her.

 From Lakona Bay we sailed to Losalava Bay where Chief Reginald (from the Solomons and married a local lady) is in charge of the village.
 He was a missionary before he was elected chief of the village about 3 years ago.
 A chief from a nearby village and three children visited first, then 7 fishermen, then a man (Austin) and his son.
 Jerry stopped taking antibiotics for his ear infection while we were here.
 We had quite an experience watching the 3' tuna we'd caught being divided up after we took two steaks.
 The men who took it promised to give some to Chief Reginald but we learned later that they did not do that.
 We saw a motor vessel anchored in a peculiar place and later learned that it had accidentally hit the reef and bounced over, damaging its rudder and propeller.
 After all the initial visitors left, we decided to go meet Chief Reginald.
 When I went to put on my wedding ring I discovered that it was missing from the counter in our bedroom.
-I have a habit of writing guests' names in a small notebook so we showed the chief who had been on board.
+I have a habit of writing guests' names in a small notebook so we showed the chief all the names of people who had been on board.
 Later we realized that we also had a necklace and cassette tape missing.
-About 10 am the following morning Chief Reginald came to the boat with the ring and tape.
+About 10 am the following morning Chief Reginald came to the boat with the ring, necklace and tape.
 A young man named Aden had helped him since he was aboard at the time and knew who else was on the boat.
 We gave the chief kerosene and other food to thank him for all of his trouble.
 We are learning to leave nothing on counters and tables when people visit!

 A copra boat arrived while we were in the anchorage.
 They get about 25,000 vatu/ton for copra.
 A lot of work is involved!
 One of the workers on the copra boat made an attempt to clean the sides of our boat, but didn't do a very good job.
 We believe that they just don't know any better.